simonguld/CellSegmentationTracker/README.md

 2. Download and install Java 8 here: https://www.oracle.com/java/technologies/downloads/#java8-windows
 3. Download and install Jython.
 Follow the instructions on https://www.jython.org/installation.html
 4. Install Anaconda or Miniconda, if you haven't already.
 Follow the instructions on https://docs.conda.io/en/latest/miniconda.html
-5. Create an conda virtual environment using Python 3.9 (it might also work with python 3.8 and 3.10).
+5. Create an conda virtual environment using Python 3.9 or 3.8 (it might also work with newer versions).
 Follow the instructions on https://pypi.org/project/cellpose/.
 If you have a GPU available, consider installing the gpu-version; it drastically increases the segmentation speed.
 6. Install the TrackMate extension Trackmate-Cellpose.
 To see how, visit: https://imagej.net/plugins/trackmate/detectors/trackmate-cellpose.
 Make sure to update it after installation.
 7. From the cellpose virtual environment, install CellSegmentationTracker using the following command: